-Before considering the difference between moving insurance and valuation, it helps to understand that there are two basic categories of loss that might occur during a move.
-Both types of loss are the exception and not the rule, but either or both could occur during your move.
+Before drilling down into the distinction between moving insurance and valuation, it's important to understand that two types of loss can occur during a move.
+Both types of loss are the exception rather than the rule, but they may occur during your relocation.

 - Damage, breakage, marring and other types of loss caused by the mover's or shipper's negligence, carelessness or accident.

-- A casualty loss, such as a fire, windstorm or similar damage that might occur through no fault of the moving company and that often results in damage to other property besides the household goods you are moving.
+- A casualty loss, such as a fire, windstorm, or similar damage that occurs without the moving company's fault and frequently results in damage to property other than the household goods you are going to move.

-Most homeowners and renters are familiar with the second type of loss and will usually have either a Homeowner's or Renter's insurance policy that covers their personal property.
-Insurance policies typically carry a deductible and provide coverage either on an all-risk or a named perils basis:
+Most homeowners and renters are aware of the second type of loss and have either a Homeowner's or Renter's insurance policy that protects their personal property.
+Insurance policies typically have a deductible and offer coverage for either all-risk or named perils: